Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 The first step will be to authenticate yourself by running the `az login` command.
 This command will start the authentication flow using you browser.

-If you have access to multiple subscriptions, make sure to use the correct one by running the command `az account list -o table`.
+**If you have access to multiple subscriptions, make sure to use the one whitelisted for the private preview by running the command `az account list -o table`.**

 Then just validate if the field `isDefault` is equal `True` at the same line of your subscription.

 If not, you can run `az account set -s <SubId>` by remplacing <SubId> with the correct one.